 I was mystified.
 Social media was in its infancy, and I was still grappling with the basics, the most elusive among them being: how do I use this tactic in the world of marketing and selling a complex B2B offering to drive demand?
 Or can I?

-Below is my blog on machine learning (the original is linked here).
+A blog on machine learning (the original was linked here).

 "Alexa, tell me a joke" "Siri, what´s the weather going to be like in London tomorrow?"